joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/10/29/us/politics/biden-trump-supporters-garbage-reaction.html

 **Ovechkin scores (twice!), Rempe scraps in Rangers' ugly return to D.C.: 3 takeaways**\
-`Shuffled defensive pairs and blown coverage punctuated a 5-3 loss to Ovechkin and the Capitals in a rare Rangers dud game.`\
+`Shuffled defensive pairs and blown coverage punctuated a 5-3 loss to Alex Ovechkin and the Capitals in a rare Rangers dud game.`\
 https://nytimes.com/athletic/5884321/2024/10/29/rangers-rempe-ovechkin-capitals/

 **Biden Appears to Insult Trump Supporters as ‘Garbage,’ but Quickly Tries to Clarify**\